-His debut "Three Chord Country and American Rock & Roll" garnered two Top 10 hits (accompanied by two No. 1 music videos), "Pickin’ Wildflowers," and "Every Time I Hear Your Name," along with singles "XXL" and "Podunk," success that prompted music trades Billboard and Radio & Records to name him country music’s No. 1 new male artist of 2005.
-It wasn’t just his music that was getting attention.
-Anderson was named one of People Magazine’s "50 Hottest Bachelors," Men’s Fitness magazine’s "Ultimate Country Star," and continues to show up in Country Weekly’s fan-voted "Hottest Bachelor" feature.
+His debut CD, "Three Chord Country and American Rock & Roll", was certified Gold and garnered two Top 10 hits (accompanied by two No. 1 music videos), "Pickin’ Wildflowers," and "Every Time I Hear Your Name," along with two Top 30 hits "XXL" and "Podunk".
+This success prompted music trades Billboard and Radio & Records to name him country music’s No. 1 New Male Artist of 2005 and the top new solo country artist of the year.

 Music flows through the Appalachian Mountains of Eastern Kentucky just like the many rivers and lakes that run through it.
 Names like Loretta Lynn, Ricky Skaggs, Patty Loveless, and Keith Whitley all took their first breath of life in the area, and Jackson native Chad Warrix says that music was everywhere he looked growing up – so much that he never thought about it as a career.

 “I grew up with music all around me,” he recalls.
 “I was a typical kid.
 I never really considered music to be something I would pursue the rest of my life as a career.
 I just knew I loved music from an early age.
 My mom was a musician, and she loved guitar.
 Everybody on her side picked an instrument – banjo, mandolin or something.
 I always grew up with it, and maybe even took it for granted that it was available.
 I was into riding ATV’s and dirt bikes, or being outside playing basketball and baseball.”